Sophia Roper KC

 Seminars / lectures

-Sophia has given a number of talks and training seminars including a recent talk on The Rule of Personal Presence – Involvement of P in Court of Protection Proceedings; and training to IMCAs on medical treatment cases and how to be a litigation friend.
+Sophia has given a number of talks and training seminars including a talk on The Rule of Personal Presence – Involvement of P in Court of Protection Proceedings; and training to IMCAs on medical treatment cases and how to be a litigation friend.

 Reflections